-When the colonial administrators and missionaries first visited the Naga Hills, the tribals used to identity themselves with a particular tribe and not as a Naga.
+When the colonial administrators and missionaries first visited the Naga Hills, the tribals used to identify themselves with a particular tribe and not as a Naga.

 The name “Naga” was given to them by the people of the Assam plains and in the last century was used indiscriminately for the Abhors and Daflas as well as for the Nagas themselves.

-Definition and the probable meaning of the term Naga was defined by Prof Gangmumei Kamei in his book “History of Manipur (Pre Colonial Period) as a derivatives from Sanskrit word Nag (snake) or Nagalogae or Nagalog, which signifies Naked.
-Another view from the Myanmar side supported that the word Naga is derived from the Ear piercing tribes.
+Definition and the probable meaning of the term Naga was defined by Prof Gangmumei Kamei in his book “History of Manipur (Pre Colonial Period) as a derivative from the Sanskrit word Nag (snake) or Nagalogae or Nagalog, which signifies Naked.
+Another view from the Myanmar side supported that the word Naga is derived from the Ear-piercing tribes.

-More researchers are of the opinion that the term Naga is mostly suitable for Naked people who lived in the forest where no one can entered.
-Further studies by the Britishers shows there were still naked people living in the Naga Hills.
+More researchers are of the opinion that the term Naga is mostly suitable for Naked people who live in the forest where no one can enter.
+Further studies by the Britishers show there were still naked people living in the Naga Hills.

 Our study reveals that there are no naked tribes in Manipur.
-We have a rich civilizations and tribes living in the hills of Manipur had different clothes which are colourful and have symbolic meaning.
-Although, British missionaries came along with Bible, they have not brought the dress and culture in the land.
+We have rich civilizations and tribes living in the hills of Manipur and we have different clothes which are colorful and have symbolic meaning.
+Although British missionaries came along with the Bible, they did not bring the dress and culture to the land.

 Dress worn by the Tangkhuls were beautifully woven and crafted over the ages.
-Haora and Changkhom of the Tangkhul tribe is filled with their own distinct design and pattern.
+Haora and Changkhom of the Tangkhul tribe are filled with their own distinct design and pattern.

-How can we called them Naga (naked) tribe if the above definition of Prof Gangmumei Kamei is confirmed as the only legitimate meaning of Naga?
+How can we call them the Naga (naked) tribe if the above definition of Prof Gangmumei Kamei is confirmed as the only legitimate meaning of Naga?
 So, Tangkhuls are not naked tribes.